BBC-Data-Unit/deaths-of-people-claiming-benefits/README.md

 * Lincolnshire Live: [Reviews into 150 deaths and serious harms of people claiming benefits](https://www.lincolnshirelive.co.uk/news/uk-world-news/reviews-150-deaths-serious-harms-5394649) *10 May 2021*
 * Cheshire Live: [Cheshire mum found dead in coat and scarf 'not isolated incident', investigation reveals](https://www.cheshire-live.co.uk/news/chester-cheshire-news/cheshire-mum-found-dead-coat-20561915) *10 May 2021*

 The story featured on BBC front, home and England pages.
-It was also used by BBC Radio Tees and BBC Radio Shropshire.
+It was used on television news by BBC Breakfast, the 1300 national bulletin, Afternoon Live on the BBC News Channel, BBC London, East Midlands Today.
+It was also used by BBC Radio 4 Today, BBC Radio Manchester, BBC Radio Tees and BBC Radio Shropshire.

 ## Other usage